twinoflink/TUMMoodleNativeVideo/README.md

 ## Description

-Simple Firefox addon to replace the videoplayer used by https://www.moodle.tum.de with the built-in HTML5 Video Player
+Simple WebExtension to replace the videoplayer used by https://www.moodle.tum.de with the built-in HTML5 Video Player

 It works by simply removing one \<div\> from the loaded page.